 Tip 1: Make Sure Your Name is Available

 Conducting a free CorpNet corporate name search will let you know if anyone is already using the name you want for your business.
-Note that if you’re incorporating in California, as an example, you don’t have to include a suffix like Corporation, Corp., Incorporated, or Inc. after your business name, unless it is a close corporation.
+Note that if you’re incorporating in California, as an example, you don’t have to include a suffix like Corporation, Corp., Incorporated, or Inc. after your business name, unless it is a close a company.

 Tip 2: Register Your Corporation with the Secretary of State